aidanwhiteley/books/README.md

 #### Stress Test
 To examine how the WebClient code is behaving there is a Maven plugin configured that runs a basic Gatling load test.
-After starting the Spring Boot application run the command:
+After starting the Spring Boot application (i.e. mvn spring-boot:run or via your IDE) run the command:

 mvn gatling:test